 - Greater Accountability

-Local installers will place greater value on every client because of the limited size of their market.
-Unlike their big counterparts which have wide nets to cast and a vast sea of prospects, they can’t afford to lose leads and existing clients.
+Local installers place a higher value on every client because of the limited size of their market.
+Unlike their big counterparts which have full nets to cast and a vast sea of prospects, they can’t afford to lose leads and existing clients.
 Local installers are bent to deliver quality work to impress and retain clients, avoid negative reviews, and build their reputation by word-of-mouth rather than expensive commercial advertising.

 - Consistent Work

-Large-scale companies understandably hire contractors to cater to the large quantity of their customers.
+Large-scale companies understandably hire contractors to cater to a large number of their customers.
 It’s no surprise that every time you call for servicing or maintenance, new faces will climb to your roof.

 Meanwhile, local contractors have more or less a fixed set of employees.
 Since it’s the same guys who did the initial job, it’s reasonable to expect that they are familiar with the overall work.